kaidohussar/contentstorage-core/README.md

 ## SDK Extract

-The `/sdk-extract` folder contains the ContentStorage SDK code ready to be moved to a separate repository.
+The `/sdk-extract` folder contains the Contentstorage SDK code ready to be moved to a separate repository.
 This SDK provides runtime features like:
 - getText/getImage/getVariation functions
 - Content variations (A/B testing)
 - Image management